-- Isolation and exclusion
+- · Isolation and exclusion

 - Challenges with access to resources

-- Lack of institutional support
+- · Lack of institutional support

 - Need to rely on grit and resilience to survive

-The added challenge is that despite succeeding in higher education, the farther up the ladder these students move, the more the community of fellow first-gen college graduates shrinks.
+succeeding in higher education, the farther up the ladder these students move, the more the community of fellow first-gen college graduates shrinks.
 I know this on a personal level from my own experience as a first-generation college graduate, and this paradox is corroborated by the narratives of current first-gen college graduates in medical school in this study.